Breaking Bad (Better Call Saul): Production

 The episode shares its title with Breaking Bad, the show that precedes Better Call Saul – mirroring the Breaking Bad episode which introduced Saul being named "Better Call Saul".
-"Breaking Bad" was written and directed by Thomas Schnauz, who had been with the writing staff since the third season of Breaking Bad.
-Schnauz wanted to extend the phone call scene with Jimmy and Francesca, and chose to include Jimmy contacting Kim.
-However, he did not want to reveal the dialogue of Jimmy's call with Kim until later, as he felt that it was "better to get right to the emotion of what happened during that phone call and how that emotion spiraled him into what happens in the rest of the episode" due to the length of the scene.
-He decided to include Walter White and Jesse Pinkman in the episode as he felt "[it came down to] highlighting the emotions that were going on then and now, as far as Saul needing to up his game and go even further and get something that's his own, which he thinks is Walter White".
-He further described Gene as a "whole other creature entirely.
-He's not quite Saul, he's not Jimmy" as he did not process his trauma in a healthy manner and instead "keeps pushing down and pushing down and pushing down, and the more he pushes it down, the more it wants to rise up like a volcano, and he needs to do even worse stuff."
-He also noted the parallel between Saul accepting Walter and Jesse as clients, and Gene performing scams with Jeff and Buddy, as he is dealing with Wexler's separation.
-He included The Monkees song "Tapioca Tundra" (1968), as he felt a lyric from that song symbolized McGill's identity crisis.
+"Breaking Bad" was written and directed by Thomas Schnauz, who worked with the writing staff since the third season of Breaking Bad.
+Schnauz wanted to extend the phone call scene with Jimmy and Francesca and chose to include Jimmy contacting Kim.
+However, he did not want to reveal the dialogue of Jimmy's call with Kim until later, as he felt that it was "better to get right to the emotion of what happened during that phone call and how that emotion spiraled" into subsequent events, due to the length of the scene.
+The dialogue was deliberately suppressed by noise coming from traffic.
+He further described Gene as a "whole other creature entirely", being neither Saul nor Jimmy; Saul did not process his trauma in a healthy manner and instead kept ignoring his trauma, with Schnauz saying "the more he pushes it down, the more it wants to rise up like a volcano, and he needs to do even worse stuff".
+He also noted the parallel between Saul accepting Walter and Jesse as clients and Gene performing scams with Jeff and Buddy, as he is dealing with Wexler's separation.
+He included Mike Nesmith's original demo for The Monkees song "Tapioca Tundra" (1968), as he felt a lyric from that song symbolized McGill's identity crisis.
+The phone call catalyzed Jimmy McGill to regress into his Saul Goodman persona and subsequently plan his illicit scams in Omaha, with Schnauz describing the action as Jimmy's "drug of choice to numb that pain".
+During one of his scams, Jimmy makes the decision to perform identity theft on Mr. Lingk, a cancer patient.
+Schnauz said that due to this action, redemption for Jimmy would be difficult, as it was an escalation from his previous actions.
 D. W. Griffith's film Intolerance (1916) inspired how the different timelines were depicted and intercut.